rnnisi/SiglentSDS1204X-E/README.md

 ### Device Requirements
 Program is meant to be run on Mac OS.
 Scope needs to be powered on and connected to localhost.
 Mac device nees to be connected to localhost.

+This program only reads data from CH1.
+The view on the scope must be set to channel 1, so that the whole ch1 waveform is visible.

 On the scope, Utility -> I/O --> IP Set --> DHCP needs to be on.

 This is a python3 program.